ktrev123/Abshire_Portfolio/README.md

 </div>

-My name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
-Combining my domain expertise in strength and conditioning, biomechanics, and proficiency in data analytics, I aim to optimize training protocols, identify performance patterns, and provide valuable insights to athletes and coaches to increase longevity and win championships!
+My name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as a Sport Science Analyst for the Cleveland Guardians.
+Combining my domain expertise in data analytics, strength and conditioning, and biomechanics, I aim to optimize training protocols, identify performance patterns, and provide valuable insights to athletes and coaches to increase longevity and win championships!

 In this portfolio, I showcase some of my projects, skills, and qualifications, demonstrating my ability to extract valuable insights from data and drive positive outcomes.
 I am excited to collaborate, share knowledge, and contribute to the field of data analytics in the context of sports and performance optimization.